imrafaelmerino/json-values/docs/README.md

 //given some suppliers

 Supplier<JsValue> name, age, languages, handle, profession, street, lon, lat, country;

-// we can describe a functional effect that will return a Json

 var supplier = JsObjSupplier.of("name", name,
                                 "age", age,